On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: The shear invariant set

 \section{The shear invariant set}

-The Bianchi VI$_0$ phase space also contains an invariant set in its interior; this is the shear invariant set which also contains the global sink $P_1^+(\text{VI}_0)$, from Table \ref{tab:eq}.
-The equilibrium has only eigenvalues with negative real part (with respect to the linearization in $B_1^+(\text{VI}_0)$) and in particular it is a local attractor.
+The Bianchi type~VI$_0$ phase space also contains an invariant set in its interior; this is the shear invariant set which also contains the global sink $P_1^+(\mathrm{VI}_0)$ from Table \ref{tab:eq}.
+The equilibrium has only eigenvalues with negative real part (with respect to the linearization in $B_1^+(\mathrm{VI}_0)$) and thus it is a local attractor.
 The \emph{shear invariant set} is defined as